 Late Fees: Late fees start the morning after the due date.
 The fee is $20 for the first book and $2.50 for each additional book.

-Damaged Books: If a book is returned damaged, the renter can be charged according to the damage the book has suffered.
+Damaged Books: If a book is returned damaged, the student can be charged according to the damage the book has suffered.
 Highlighting in a book is considered damage but doesn't incur a huge fine.
 Water damage and torn pages can render the book unusable, forcing us to charge the full replacement value.

 Shipping Charges: When a student requests a book shipped, the shipping fee is charged to the student bill.
 Students are also required to pay return shipping.